-La Delice—Kips Bay, 3rd Avenue at 27th Street, I’m pretty sure La Delice is a French bakery.
+La Delice—Kips Bay, 3rd Avenue at 27th Street, La Delice is an old school bakery with a variety of classic baked goods and beautiful cakes.
 They have many colorful macarons.
-Also, they have other types of New York pastries and beautiful cakes.

 Andre’s Hungarian—Midtown East, 1st Avenue at 57th Street and Upper East Side, 2nd Avenue at 85th Street, Andre’s is the place to go for traditional, handmade strudel and other Hungarian pastries and gorgeous cakes.